-Take the road to ‘South Point’ between mile markers 69 and 70 on Hwy 11 (between Kona and Volcano Village), and drive to the little harbor at the end.
-Here is a parking lot where you can leave your car.
-Although it is possible to take a 4WD car all the way to green beach, using the car damages the road and environment, and is heavily frowned upon by the locals.
+Take the road to ‘South Point’ between mile markers 69 and 70 on Hwy 11 (between Kona and Volcano Village), and drive to the small harbor at the end.
+Here you find a parking lot where you can leave your car.
+Although it is possible to take a 4WD car all the way to green sand beach using the car damages the road and environment and is heavily frowned upon by the locals.
 Walk to the ocean and take the road to the left (facing the water, East direction).
 Follow this road with the ocean on your right hand for about 2 1/2 miles and you will get to the cliffs above the Green Sand Beach.
 Climb down along the lava cliff on the west side of the bay, and wear plenty of sunscreen!

-If you are interested in the exact composition of the sand you are lying in, pick up a couple of grains and have a closer look!
+Pick up a couple of grains and have a closer look if you are interested in the exact composition of the sand.
 Chances are you can still recognize many shells and pieces of multicolored coral.
 For an extra spectacular effect, try the macro function on your (digital) camera.

-The drawback of these stellar statistics, is that the beach can become very crowded.
+The downside of these stellar statistics is that the beach can become very crowded.
 Make sure to go early for a good parking spot and a shady place on the beach.